abse4411/projz_renpy_translation/README.md

 ## 🚨Note🚨
 - It is currently under development, and the stored data of this version is not compatible with that before V0.4.0.
 To use the old version, please go [here](https://github.com/abse4411/projz_renpy_translation/tree/9e257770e9b30011b1053da28634c41d958d0fc5).
-- We DO NOT provide any RenPy game files, the program is designed only for the convenience of developers to manage translations.
+- We DO NOT provide any RenPy game files, and the program is designed only for the convenience of developers to manage translations.
 The user shall be held responsible for all the consequences arising from using this program.

 # ✨What's new